CodapopKSP/SciencePlus-Randomizer/README.md

 ## Installation

 Simply download scienceplus-randomizer.exe and place it in your KSP game folder (in the same folder as the KSP.exe).
-You will also need to make an empty folder in your Game Data folder called "Science+ Randomizer", which is where the new tech tree will be created.
 Then you will need to run the .exe and press the button on the UI.
+The new Tech Tree will appear in GameData/SciencePlus-Randomizer and you will need to go into GameData/Squad/Resources and delete TechTree.cfg and paste in the randomized Tech Tree.
 That's it!
 Good luck!